 - Add pickled jalapeños, oregano, bay leaf, olives, and capers.

 - Let everything simmer for 2 minutes.

 - If the sauce becomes too thick, add a splash of water to thin it out.

 - Season the fish with salt and pepper.

-- Spoon some of the sauce over the dish.
+- Spoon some of the sauce over the fish.

-- Bake for 15 minutes or until fish is fully cooked.
+- Cover and cook on medium-low until the fish is fully cooked.